A formula can be any algebraic expression understood by the Emacs Calc

 Mean value of a range with empty fields skipped.
 Every field in the range that is empty is skipped.
 When all fields in the range are empty the mean value is not defined and the Org table result field is set to empty.
 Use this when the sample set can have a variable size.

-To complete the example before: Mean value of a range with empty fields counting as samples with value 0.
+To complete the previous example: Mean value of a range with empty fields counting as samples with value 0.
 Use this only when incomplete sample sets should be padded with 0 to the full size.